vertec-io/pl3xus/docs/core/releases/README.md

 # Release Notes

-Release notes and changelogs for the bevy_eventwork ecosystem.
+Release notes and changelogs for the pl3xus ecosystem.

 ## Releases